 LIFETIME MEMBERS JOHN C. (JACK) ZINDA & JOE CAPUTO

-Being injured in an accident can have serious consequences.
-With medical bills, recovery, or even loss of a loved one on your mind, you might think that it is too complicated to pursue compensation with a personal injury attorney.
-Or you might doubt that a personal injury attorney is worth the expense.
+Getting injured in an accident can have serious consequences.
+With medical bills, recovery, or even the loss of a loved one on your mind, you might think that it is too complicated to pursue compensation for your losses, or you might doubt that a personal injury attorney is worth your time.

 At Zinda Law Group, our personal injury lawyers are hardworking and experienced, having achieved compensation for numerous personal injury clients in Texas.
 Our attorneys can fight for your right to compensation so you can stay focused on rebuilding your life after your accident.

-If you or a loved one has been injured in an accident that was not your fault, contact Zinda Law Group today for a free case consultation.
+If you or a loved one has been injured in an accident that was not your fault, contact us today for a free case consultation.